Security-Onion-Solutions/securityonion-docs/production-deployment.rst

      sudo apt -y install securityonion-all syslog-ng-core

 #.
-OPTIONAL: If you want to use `Salt <Salt>`__ to manage your deployment, also install ``securityonion-onionsalt``.
+If you want to use `Salt <Salt>`__ to manage your deployment, also install ``securityonion-onionsalt``.
 You can do this before or after Setup, but it's much easier if you do it before Setup.

    ::